 An author who embraces both academic and creative writing, Corrie enjoys diversifying her interests and pursuing multiple writing genres.
 A recent University of Waterloo PhD graduate, her dissertation analyzed Canadian adaptations of Shakespeare and highlighted a new area of Shakespearean scholarship: the history and analysis of Vancouver’s Bard on the Beach.
 Corrie had the honour to work alongside the Stratford Festival of Canada and Bard on the Beach while researching Canadian identity on the Shakespeare stage.
 Other areas of academic research include theatre adaptation, new media, creative writing, early modern literature, and Victorian literature.

 In addition to academic writing and research, Corrie also writes and publishes in multiple creative genres.
 Her first novel, The Frenchman’s Daughter, a historical mystery set in 1890s France and England, will be published early 2019.
 Her children’s fairy tale “Penelope Aurora and the Enchanted Map of Parma” was published in the MacroMicrocosm Literary Journal in 2014.
-She has since placed first in a number of online writing competitions, and recently placed second in the AD Mystery Series: Search for a Head Writer Contest in early 2018.
-Corrie is already looking forward to starting on a children’s book series and has a science fiction short story under current publication consideration.
+She has since placed first in a number of online writing competitions, and recently placed second in the AD Mystery Series: Search for a Head Writer Contest (Jan 2018).
+Her Sci-fi work "Operation Reflection" received honours mention in the Writers of the Future Contest (Oct 2018).
+Corrie is already looking forward to starting a children’s book series and publishing Speaking of Shakespeare: Conversations with Canadian Artists.
+She is available for local school visits and literary group events.

 Corrie's Website: The Write Stuff: Literature With Charm